 The U.S. Department of Education awards more than $120 billion a year in grants, work-study funds, and low-interest loans to more than 13 million students.
 Federal student aid covers such expenses as tuition and fees, room and board, books and supplies, and transportation.
 Aid also can help pay for other related expenses, such as a computer and dependent care.

-Stafford Loans
+Direct Stafford Loans

-Plus Loans
+PLUS Loans

 Federal Work-Study provides part-time jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
-The program encourages community service work and work related to the student’s course of study
+The program encourages community service work and work related to the student’s course of study.

 Learn more about Work Study at CAU